 - Until further notice all service will depart from our main dock, located below our ticket booth at 111 S. Mickey Mantle Drive, Oklahoma City, OK 73104 (next to Brickopolis)

 - Passengers must check in at waiting area 10 minutes prior to their scheduled departure

 - Passengers arriving together may sit together, but must practice social distancing with all other parties.
 If you would like to book a boat exclusive to your party, please visit our groups and charter page.

-- Until further notice, all passengers will be required to wear cloth masks covering their mouth and nose.
-We understand if a customer does not feel the need to wear a mask, however this requirement is in place to protect OTHER passengers and our crew.
+- Until further notice, all passengers are encouraged to wear cloth masks covering their mouth and nose.
+We understand if a customer does not feel the need to wear a mask, however the CDC has encouraged such use to stop the spread of coronavirus.
+If you don’t have one available we will be happy to provide one.
 If you have questions regarding why face masks are a good idea in a community setting, please visit the CDC face cover FAQ page.

 Although the boat ride is outdoors in an open boat – and despite the fact that all parties on board will be adhering to strict social distancing – our boats are by their very nature a confined space, and we will expect ALL customers to respect the safety of all OTHER customers and our Water Taxi crew members by cooperating with the above requirements, including those regarding the wearing of masks.